balmli/com.samsung.smart/README.md

 ## Device: Samsung (encrypted)

-For H, HU, J, JU and JS models.
+For H, HU, J, JU and JS models, that respond to http://TV-IP-ADDRESS:8001/ms/1.0/

 #### Triggers